gemc/home/b_installation.markdown

 %}

 <br/>
-After the installation, source the GEMC environment file.
-This step could go into your `.bashrc` or `.zshrc` file:
+After installation, source the GEMC environment file.
+Add this line to `.bashrc` or `.zshrc` if you want it available in every shell:

 ```shell
 source /path/to/gemc/gemc.env
 ```

-Run a few checks to verify the installation;
+Run a few checks to verify the installation:

 ```shell
 gemc -v